karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Configuring Environment Variables:
 -------------------------------------------------------------------------------------------------
---> if the docker require, any environment variable we specify them with option "-e key=value". similarly in k8s we specify the values as below.
+if the docker container require any environment variable we specify them with option "-e key=value". similarly in k8s we specify the environment variables like below. we can also specify the env variables in k8s as configMaps or secrets.

 pod-definition.yaml
 --------------------------------------------------